Ian Baker • May 1, 2025

 Trying to block sound before ceiling soundproofing

-If you live in a flat and want to improve the soundproofing performance of your existing ceiling, one option (if you're called Ed Sheeran) and as reported in Metro Newspaper would be to simply buy the flat above!
+If you live in a flat and want to improve the soundproofing performance of your existing ceiling, one option (if you're Ed Sheeran) as reported in the Metro Newspaper would be to simply buy the flat above!
 If you don't have £4 million to splash out on properties to limit noise problems with neighbours, then our advice would be to address these three key areas:

 1.

-Addition of mass (high density materials) Added to the ceiling to block airborne noise.
+Addition of mass (high density materials) added to the ceiling to block airborne noise.

 This can be achieved by the addition of materials such as